byrondray/byrondray/README.md

 I work across the entire technology stack, from crafting responsive interfaces with React to building robust APIs with ASP.NET Core, Node.js, Laravel, and Python.
 Whether it's architecting microservices, implementing real-time features, or optimizing database queries, I bring a comprehensive understanding of what it takes to build production-ready applications.

 ## 🚀 What I'm Working On
-- I'm working at [Arkhet](https://arkhet.com) on an AI powered design prototyping tool
+- Building an AI-powered design prototyping tool at [Arkhet](https://arkhet.com)
-- Building intelligent agents using Model Context Protocol (MCP)
+- Developing [Rezen Gaming](https://rezengaming.com), a gaming wagering platform
-- Exploring the intersection of AI and web development
+- Exploring MCP (Model Context Protocol) integration

 ## 💻 Tech Stack
 <table>